-Surviving infidelity is possible.
+Surviving infidelity in marriage is possible.
 It may be a long and windy road to the other side, but there can be light after betrayal, and Warryn and Erica Campbell are a beautiful example of just that.

 The couple, who have been married for 18 years, joined the 2019 Black Love Summit and shared wisdom on how they revived their marriage after infidelity by creating their own relationship “defibrillator.”
 Here are five takeaways from their honest conversation that helped them heal their wounds and rebuild their relationship — together.

 Be accountable for your actions.

 After discovering Warryn’s tryst with another woman, Erica says that he took full responsibility for his role in the affair.
 She shared how he became more accountable to her about the places he went and who he would befriend, which she said made her feel more comfortable in the wake of heartbreak.